 Car insurance laws in New York

-New York is a no-fault state, which means that in addition to liability insurance, drivers need to purchase personal injury protection (PIP) coverage.
+New York is a no-fault state, which means that in addition to liability insurance, drivers need to purchase personal injury protection (PIP).
 The state also requires uninsured motorist coverage.
-Here is the full list of New York car insurance requirements:
+Legal requirements for minimum car insurance in NY are as follows:

 • $10,000 property damage liability per accident